Tenure: 54% social

 The landscape design by Muf architecture/art is

-characterised by a holistic and fully integrated approach with the whole Masterplan.
+characterised by a holistic and fully integrated approach with the whole Colville Masterplan.

 Street planting underlines the hierarchy of the public realm with larger street

-trees positioned along main routes, smaller species to one side of the
+trees positioned along main routes and smaller species planted in beds

 Residents worked closely with the design teams to explore ways of integrating areas for community growing within the public realm.
 The use of high-quality paving materials, tree planting based on identified character areas and careful detailing of the amenity spaces emphasises the clearly defined hierarchy of public, private and semi-private open spaces throughout the scheme.